-- A water risk assessment is completed annually by our water contractor.
-This is overseen by our Estates Manger. - The risks from legionella are mitigated by the following: - Monthly temperature checks undertaken by a third part contractor and overseen by the Estates Manager (recorded online on the ZetaSafe platform/trust water) - Taps treated bi-annually for lime scale. - Water fountains cleaned with lime scale remover and antibacterial cleaner monthly. - Other monthly (or bi-annual/annual) inspections carried out by water contractor.
+- A water risk assessment is completed each month by Bolder's water hygiene contractor.
+This is overseen by the Estate Manager. - The risks from legionella are mitigated by the following: - Monthly temperature checks are undertaken by the water contractor and overseen by the Estate Manager (recorded in the on-site log book) - Taps are treated monthly for lime scale. - Water fountains are cleaned with lime scale remover and antibacterial cleaner weekly.